Repost from 2015-2016. Edited, updated, and corrected.

 Elijah saw himself as the one remaining true prophet in the land.
 God reminded him in First Kings 19:18 that there were actually 7,000 prophets who had not yet bowed a knee to Baal.

-Every time I think of this story I am reminded of the fact that a lot of Evangelical preachers see themselves as some sort of modern-day Elijah.
+Every time I think of this story, I am reminded that many Evangelical preachers see themselves as some sort of modern-day Elijah.
 And like Elijah, each thinks he is the one remaining prophet in the community standing up for God, the Bible, and Evangelical morality.
 Such preachers delude themselves into thinking that they alone are standing true, that they alone are preaching the right message.
-Some of these preachers, men such as Robert Lyte and AW Pink, think that the Christian church is so morally compromised that they can no longer in good conscience be a part of it (Susan-Anne White would another example of this, even though she doesn’t claim to be a preacher).
+Some of these preachers, men such as Robert Lyte and AW Pink, think that the Christian church is so morally compromised that they can no longer in good conscience be a part of it.
+Susan-Anne White would be another example of this, even though she doesn’t claim to be a preacher.
+Please see Susan-Anne White Thinks I’m a Despicable, Obnoxious, Militant, Hateful Atheist.)

-As readers of this blog know, the longer people steep their mind in waters of Fundamentalist belief, the more extreme they become.
-Over time, sin lists grow, beliefs harden, and certainty and arrogance convinces preachers that they alone are standing for God.
+As readers of this blog know, the longer people steep their minds in the brackish waters of Fundamentalism, the more extreme they become.
+Over time, sin lists grow, beliefs harden, and certainty and arrogance convince preachers that they alone are standing for God.
 While every community has numerous Christian churches, there are always a handful of churches that think they are above the murky waters of generic Evangelicalism.
-Like Elijah, they believe that they have been chosen by God to speak on his behalf to the world.
+Much like Elijah, they believe that God has chosen them to speak on his behalf to the world.

-Preachers like Jack Hyles and Fred Phelps did not start out as pontificating bloviators.
+Preachers such as Jack Hyles, Fred Phelps, James Dobson, JD Hall, and Greg Locke didn’t start out as pontificating bloviators.
 Over time, they convinced themselves that they had been chosen uniquely by God to speak on his behalf.
-Once convinced of this, their pronouncements became more severe.
+Once convinced of this, their pronouncements became more shrill and severe.
 These Elijah-like prophets of God, thinking that most churches and pastors are Biblically and morally compromised, withdrew from the larger Christian body.

 In our fundamental churches, schools, and colleges we have some rules, regulations, and standards.
 We have rules about dating, dress, haircuts on the males, makeup on the females, hairstyles, clothing, smoking, dancing, bad music, Hollywood movies, speech, respect for authority, proper conduct, etc.